nomo-app/webon-kit-dart/README.md

 git submodule update --init --recursive
 ```

+### Copy JS-modules

+Copy the *.js-files from https://github.com/nomo-app/nomo-webon-kit/tree/main/nomo-webon-kit/dist into your `web` folder.

-### Add JS modules to index.html
+### Add JS-modules to index.html

-Add the following to your index.html:
+Add the following to your `web/index.html`:

 ```
 <head>